József Zvara

 József Zvara (17 August 1966) is a former Hungarian professional footballer who played as a forward.
-He was a member of the Hungarian national football team.
+He was a member of the Hungary national team.

 Career

 He started his football career at Vác FC.
 From there he moved to Vasas SC, where he made his debut in the top flight in 1984.
 In 1988 he played again for a short time for Vác FC, before returning to Angyalföld, Vasas.
 From 1994 he played for Vác FC again.
 Between 1996 and 1997 he retired from active football with FC Hatvan.

 National team

 In 1992 he played twice for the national team.